hackrfstuff/prober/README.md

 | `STARTUP_BEEP` | 0–3 | |
 | `DITHERING` | On / Off | |
 | `PWM_FREQUENCY` | 0 / 24 / 48 / 96 | 0=Dynamic |

 ---

-## Install (Windows)

-Download the latest release from [GitHub Releases](https://github.com/hackrfstuff/prober/releases).

-- **Installer** (`prober-x.x.x-setup.exe`) - installs to Program Files, creates Start Menu and desktop shortcuts, adds `prober` to system PATH, and auto-installs VC++ Redistributable if missing.
-- **Portable** (`prober-x.x.x-portable.zip`) - extract anywhere and run.
-VC++ Redistributable is included in the zip but must be installed separately if not already present.

-The GUI checks for updates on startup and will notify you when a new version is available.

----